PrashantKramadhari/Diffusion/README.md

-course pahe for 6.S183 : https://www.practical-diffusion.org/
+My attemp of solution to assignement of course 6.S183 : https://www.practical-diffusion.org/